 Right Resources Limited....for a thriving and productive neurodiverse workforce.

-Janette is an experienced consultant & coach specialising in dyslexia & neurodivergent conditions.
-She is the Staff Dyslexia &SpLD Consultant at Imperial College London and Senior Consultant to the BDA (British Dyslexia Association).
+Janette is an experienced consultant & coach specialising in dyslexia & neurodivergent conditions in the workplace.
+She is the Staff Dyslexia &SpLD Consultant at Imperial College London and Senior Consultant to the BDA (British Dyslexia Association, 2017).
 She works with individuals and organisations across all sectors providing solutions-focused consultancy and support.

 In 2017 she published a paper entitled: